 Just over 20 minutes north of Albuquerque, the city of Rio Rancho puts on a fireworks display for the 4th of July.
 If you live on the west side and don't want to face the crowds of the Freedom Fourth event put on by the City of Albuquerque, this display is a wonderful alternative.

 The event takes place at Loma Colorado Park in Rio Rancho, and there will be parking available at the high school, the adjacent Rio Rancho Aquatic Center, Loma Colorado Library, and Loma Colorado Park, for $5 per vehicle, with proceeds to benefit the Rio Rancho High School booster club.

 The stadium will open at 6 p.m. and the fireworks show begins at 9:15 p.m.
-In addition, to live music, there will be food available for purchase at the stadium snack bar.
-There will be plenty of activities for the kids.
+In addition to live music, there will be food available for purchase at the stadium snack bar and there will be activities for the kids.
 There is no admission fee to enjoy the show, and spectators are encouraged to bring chairs, blankets, and picnic baskets.

 Located in Socorro, New Mexico Tech (NMT) hosts an annual outdoor festival featuring music, a water slide, jump houses, family activities, and NMT's famous fireworks display.
 It's free and takes place at Macey Center on New Mexico Tech's campus.

 There will be BBQ and food for sale, and guests are encouraged to bring chairs, hats for shade, and sunblock.
 The event takes place from 11 a.m. to 10 p.m.; performances start at 1 p.m.

 New this year is a parade to open the day, starting at 10 a.m. at the Historic Plaza, going down California Street, up Bullock Street, and ending at the music venue, Macey Center.